GothenburgBitFactory/tw.org/content/docs/commands/export.md

 ## Configuration

-There is a configuration setting `json.array` which defaults to \'off\', but when set to \'on\' generates a single JSON array, rather than a set of individual JSON objects.
+There is a configuration setting `json.array` which defaults to 'off', but when set to 'on' generates a single JSON array, rather than a set of individual JSON objects.
 In the example below you see a set of JSON objects (`{...}`), one per line:

 ```